1–2 spots available for Q2 · Claim yours

 At this size, you are probably splitting into services.
 Pick the right tool per service: Go or Node for high-concurrency services, Python for ML and data services, Laravel or Rails for product-heavy domains.
 The framework per service matters less than the service boundaries and the deployment pipeline.

-This is typically where a fractional CTO or senior architect earns their keep.
-The decisions are no longer about code; they are about the organization of code.
+This is where a fractional CTO or senior architect earns their keep.
+The decisions are no longer about code.
+They are about the organization of code.

 FAQ